daoos/dynamic-knowledge-graph/README.md

-# A d3 experiment with MOOC data
+# A D3 experiment using MOOC data

 # Steps to run
 - Clone the repo